Electricity sector in China: History

 In April 1996, an Electric Power Law was implemented, a major event in China's electric power industry.
 The law set out to promote the development of the electric power industry, to protect the legal rights of investors, managers, and consumers, and to regulate the generation, distribution, and consumption.

-Before 1994 electricity supply was managed by electric power bureaus of the provincial governments.
+Before 1994, electricity supply was managed by electric power bureaus of the provincial governments.
 Now utilities are managed by corporations outside of the government administration structure.

 To end the State Power Corporation's (SPC) monopoly of the power industry, China's State Council dismantled the corporation in December 2002 and set up 11 smaller companies.
 SPC had owned 46% of the country's electrical generation assets and 90% of the electrical supply assets.
 The smaller companies include two electric power grid operators, five electric power generation companies, and four relevant business companies.
 Each of the five electric power generation companies owns less than 20% (32 GW of electricity generation capacity) of China's market share for electric power generation.
 Ongoing reforms aim to separate power plants from power-supply networks, privatize a significant amount of state-owned property, encourage competition, and revamp pricing mechanisms.

-It is expected that the municipal electric power companies will be divided into electric power generating and electric power supply companies.
-A policy of competition between the different generators will be implemented in the next years.

-South China from the Changjiang valley down to the South China Sea was the first part of the economy to liberalize in the 1980s and 1990s and is home to much of the country's most modern and often foreign-invested manufacturing industries.
-Northern and northeastern China's older industrial base has fallen behind, remains focused on the domestic economy, and has suffered a relative decline.

 In recent history, China's power industry is characterized by fast growth and an enormous installed base.
 In 2014, it had the largest installed electricity generation capacity in the world with 1505 GW and generated 5583 TWh China also has the largest thermal power capacity, the largest hydropower capacity, the largest wind power capacity and the largest solar capacity in the world.
 Despite an expected rapid increase in installed capacity scheduled in 2014 for both wind and solar, and an expected increase to 60 GW in nuclear by 2020, coal will still account for between 65% and 75% of capacity in 2020.

 In Spring 2011, according to The New York Times, shortages of electricity existed, and power outages should be anticipated.
 The government-regulated price of electricity had not matched rising prices for coal.

 In 2020, Chinese Communist Party general secretary Xi Jinping announced that China aims to go carbon-neutral by 2060 in accordance with the Paris climate accord.

+In 2024, China's National Energy Administration ceased publishing data on power utilization by each generating source, impeding analysis of grid constraints.

 Production and capacity

+Electricity generation in China by source in TWh: